 - Cloud Logging and Cloud Monitoring, enabled by default on Bare Metal system components.

 - Prometheus and Grafana is available from the Cloud Marketplace.

 Cloud Logging and Cloud Monitoring

 Google Cloud's operations suite is the built-in observability solution for Google Cloud.
 It offers a fully managed logging solution, metrics collection, monitoring, dashboarding, and alerting.
-Cloud Monitoring monitors Anthos clusters on bare metal clusters in a similar way as cloud-based GKE clusters.
+Cloud Monitoring monitors GKE on Bare Metal clusters in a similar way as cloud-based GKE clusters.

 The agents can be configured with two different levels of logging and monitoring:

 Logging and Monitoring provide an ideal solution if you want a single, easy-to-configure, powerful cloud-based observability solution.
 We highly recommend Logging and Monitoring when running workloads only on GKE on Bare Metal, or workloads on GKE and GKE on Bare Metal.
 For applications with components running on GKE on Bare Metal and traditional on-premises infrastructure, you might consider other solutions for an end-to-end view of those applications.

 For details about architecture, configuration, and what data is replicated to your Google Cloud project by default for GKE on Bare Metal, see the section How Logging and Monitoring for GKE on Bare Metal works.

 For more information about Logging, see the Cloud Logging documentation.

 For more information about Monitoring, see the Cloud Monitoring documentation.